Two Factor Authentication for Banking & Financial Institution Employees

 • Embarrassment, Public Relations

-That unhappy employee or rogue insider will go to any length to gain access to the organization’s critical information, share the sensitive data they get their hands on and even put it to some other unscrupulous use such as insider trading.
+This person will go to any length to gain access to the organization’s critical information, share the sensitive data they get their hands on and even put it to some other unscrupulous use such as insider trading.
 But malicious employees are the exception rather than the rule, they are not the only insider threat.

-External attacks are public enemy number one to IT teams as they consistently represent the lion’s share of data breach attempts.
 Before you can stop an attack however, you need to detect one.
 Detection can happen anywhere from the point of intrusion all the way to the point of data access.
 Whilst this means there is ‘potential’ to detect an attack, it often means that you don’t find out until after data has already been breached!

 To stop an attacker, you need to take away the most precious attack asset: the ability to logon with compromised credentials.
 Logons are a key component of an attack, without which an attack would be limited to the single endpoint that was the victim of a phishing email or malware-laden website.
 By eliminating their ability to logon remotely, you effectively kill any lateral movement and, therefore, the attack.

-Two Factor Authentication for employees in the financial sector
+Secure the logon with two factor authentication for employees in the financial sector

-• With contextual restrictions in place, administrators can be confident in customizing 2FA controls that avoid prompting the user for a second authentication, each and every time they log in.
+• With contextual access restrictions in place, administrators can be confident in customizing granular 2FA controls that avoid prompting the user for a second authentication, each and every time they log in.
 Contextual factors include location, machine, time, session type and a number of concurrent sessions.

-→ Eliminate the opportunity for fraud from employees sharing logins
+Eliminate the opportunity for fraud from employees sharing logins

+Shared logins open the door to fraud.
 Banks need to eliminate the opportunity for fraud resulting from users sharing logins.
 It’s vital to ensure that employees are limited to using only their own personal login information.

-Despite increased education and user security awareness, employees continue to share credentials, as there is no consequence on their own network access.
-Native security controls in Windows Networks are not enough as they don’t limit or prevent concurrent logins.
-With 2FA and controls on concurrent logins, UserLock helps prevent employees from sharing passwords.
+Native security controls in Windows Networks are not enough since they don’t limit or prevent concurrent logins.
+With 2FA and the ability to stop concurrent logins, UserLock helps prevent employees from sharing passwords.

-→ Recognize improper user access and respond to risky behavior or access attempts from someone other than the legitimate user
+Recognize improper user access and respond to risky behavior or access attempts from someone other than the legitimate user

 Real-time monitoring provides visibility into what users are doing and the ability to take appropriate security measures to alleviate IT security threats.